-It is useful to touch on weather conditions that effect smoke dispersion.
+Knowledge on weather conditions is critical to smoke dispersion and meteorological scheduling.
 Certain weather conditions must be considered during a burn to ensure the effectiveness regardless of the smoke management strategy chosen.
-While each of these factors is described separately below, it is important to note that dispersion is effected by a combination of these factors affecting dispersion simultaneously.
-The conditions described below include the following: pressure, lapse rate, atmospheric stability, mixing height, temperature inversions, and winds.
+While each of these factors is described separately below, it is important to note that dispersion is affected by a combination of these factors affecting dispersion simultaneously.
+The conditions described below include: pressure, lapse rate, atmospheric stability, mixing height, temperature inversions, and winds.

-Pressure is the force per unit area exerted by the weight of the atmosphere.
-High pressure can cause stagnation of air, which will not allow emissions to rise, which is imperative for strategies such as scavenging.
+Pressure: Pressure is the force per unit area exerted by the weight of the atmosphere.
+High pressure can cause stagnation of air, which will not allow emissions to rise.
+Such rise is imperative for strategies such as scavenging.

 Whiteman, David C. 2000.
 Mountain Meteorology Fundamentals and Applications, Glossary p.332, Oxford University Press, Inc.